-At a young age, Bridge grad, Mariana Bueno, from Brazil, already had a strong interest in teaching English.
-Following this passion led her to pursue a career as an English teacher and she’s currently working for a private German school in São Paulo.
-We interviewed her on how her TEFL career has progressed in the last 20 years and how her school has adapted to new teaching methods due to the global pandemic.
+At a young age, Bridge grad Mariana Bueno, from Brazil, already had a strong interest in teaching English.
+Following this passion led her to pursue a career as an English teacher, and she’s currently working for a private German school in São Paulo.
+She shares how her TEFL career has progressed in the last 20 years and how her school has adapted to new teaching methods due to the pandemic.

 Why did you decide to join the teaching field?

 When I was a kid, I used to pretend I was a teacher, so I think teaching was already in my blood.
 I love teaching and I can’t see myself doing anything else.

 Where have you taught English?